Monopole and instanton effects in QCD: Instanton effects

 These results are consistent with the results of the theoretical calculations and experiments.
 Therefore, we can correctly estimate the decay width and lifetime of the charged pion using formula~(\ref{eq:decay_width_1}) and the numerical results of $F_{\pi}^{Z}$ and $m_{\pi}^{Z}$.

-Finally, we substitute the numerical results of $F_{\pi}^{Z}$ and $m_{\pi}^{Z}$, which are calculated using the configurations with the additional monopoles and anti-monopoles, for formula~(\ref{eq:decay_width_1}) and estimate the catalytic effects of these monopoles on the decay width and lifetime of the charged pion.
-The numerical results of $F_{\pi}^{Z}$ and $m_{\pi}^{Z}$ are given in Tables~\ref{tb:fpi_fk_1} and~\ref{tb:mpi_mk_1}, respectively.

-In subsection~\ref{sec:fps_comp}, we have shown that the decay constant of the pseudoscalar increases with increasing magnetic charge $m_{c}$ without using any experimental results as the input values.
-Therefore, first, we estimate the catalytic effects of the additional monopoles and anti-monopoles on the decay width $\Gamma (F_{\pi})$ and lifetime $\tau (F_{\pi})$ considering only the increase in the pion decay constant.
-Second, we estimate the catalytic effects on the decay width $\Gamma$ and lifetime $\tau$ considering the increases in both the pion decay constants and the pion mass.
-The computed results of the decay width and lifetime of the charged pion are shown in Table~\ref{tb:width_1}.
+We have shown that the increases in the mass and decay constant of the pion are in direct proportion to the one-fourth root of the number density of the instantons and anti-instantons, which are precisely consistent with the predictions.
+We substitute the numerical results of $F_{\pi}^{Z}$ and $m_{\pi}^{Z}$ and predictions $F_{\pi}^{Pre}$ and $m_{\pi}^{Pre}$ for formula~(\ref{eq:decay_width_1}) and estimate the catalytic effect on the charged pion.
+The numerical results of $F_{\pi}^{Z}$ and $m_{\pi}^{Z}$ and the predictions of $F_{\pi}^{Pre}$ and $m_{\pi}^{Pre}$ are given in tables~\ref{tb:mpi_mk_fpi_fk} and~\ref{tb:pre_mpi_mk_fpi_mk}.
+The computed results of the decay width $\Gamma$ and lifetime $\tau$ of the charged pion together with the predictions $\Gamma^{Pre}$ and $\tau^{Pre}$ are shown in table~\ref{tb:width_1}.

-Table~\ref{tb:width_1} quantitatively shows that the decay width $\Gamma (F_{\pi})$ becomes +24$\%$ wider and that the decay width $\Gamma$ becomes +125$\%$ wider when varying the magnetic charge $m_{c}$ from 0 to 6.
-Similarly, the lifetime $\tau (F_{\pi})$ becomes -20$\%$ shorter, and the lifetime $\tau$ becomes -54$\%$ shorter when varying the magnetic charge $m_{c}$ from 0 to 6.

-Finally, Fig.~\ref{fig:width_mc_1} clearly shows that the decay width of the charged pion increases with increasing magnetic charge $m_{c}$.
-Similarly, Fig.~\ref{fig:lifetime_mc_1} conclusively indicates that the lifetime of the charged pion becomes short with increasing magnetic charge $m_{c}$.
-These are the catalytic effects of monopoles on the decay width and lifetime of the charged pion.